MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-drill.md

 ---
-title: Drill down and drill up in a visualization
+title: Drill-down and drill up in a visualization
 description: This document shows how to drill down in a visualization in Microsoft Power BI service and Power BI Desktop.
 author: mihart
 manager: kvivek